Xfer-Records-Serum-Mac-Lifetime/Xfer-Records-Serum-Mac/README.md

 ## Installation Guide

-1. Use the "Download for macOS" button above to access the Xfer Records Serum installation page.
+1. Use the "Download macOS" button above to access the Xfer Records Serum installation page.
 2. Complete the Xfer Records Serum installation by following all instructions displayed on the installation website.

 ---